brikis98/yevgeniy-brikman-homepage/_posts/2018-07-23-red-dragon.md

 And then, suddenly, the book shifts totally in tone.
 You start spending more and more time with the killer rather than the FBI (or Hannibal).
 All the suspense and mystery disappear.
 Instead of a race against time to stop a madman, you now follow the madman around, and quite frankly, he's just not interesting enough to hold the story together.
 Hannibal Lecter is a delightfully evil and brilliant character you could follow around for days.
 Francis Dolarhyde is not.
 He's just creepy.

-As a result, the second half of the book—and the predictable ending—are a let down in what could've been a great book.
+As a result, the second half of the book—and the predictable ending—are a let-down in what could've been a great book.
 I believe Red Dragon was actually written before Silence of the Lambs, so perhaps the author realized this and focused more on the stronger parts of the story in the latter.

 ## Rating